 One of the most serious Ridgid Oscillating Sander problems s when you see smoke coming out of the machine or smell a burnt scent during its usage.
-It primarily stems from faulty wiring and motor, so we don’t recommend troubleshooting it yourself if you’re not a power tool expert.
+It primarily stems from faulty wiring and motor, so I don’t recommend troubleshooting it yourself if you’re not a power tool expert.

 You can contact a professional electrician to determine if to repair the sander.
 However, if push comes to shove, the safest option is to replace the tool.